Updated: Dec 22, 2021

 Cultivating a morning ritual that opens you up to meet the day with vibrancy, clarity and buoyancy.

-Sometimes I get asked what I do to get in the 'flow-state' as a writer, so I thought I'd share it here for anyone else wondering how to up their efficiency, and strangely it begins with a morning ritual that has nothing to do with writing.
+Sometimes I get asked what I do to get in the 'flow-state' as a writer, which to me is just a state of hyper-focus infused with passion and heart, so I thought I'd share it here for anyone else wondering how to up their efficiency.
+Strangely it begins with a morning ritual that has nothing to do with writing.

 Having a morning ritual was something I began as a teenager to align with myself.